wisniewskikr/chrisblog-it-cloud/docker-compose/springcloud-docker-compose-gateway-filter/README.md

 ##### Flow
 The following flow takes place in this project:
 1. User via Browser sends request to Service Gateway for content
-1. Service Gateway sends request to Service HelloWorld for content
+1. Service Gateway sends request to Service HelloWorld for content.
+New header with message from Filter is added
-1. Service HelloWorld sends back response to Service Gateway with message, port and uuid
+1. Service HelloWorld sends back response to Service Gateway with message from filter, port and uuid.
+Also new header is added.
-1. Service Gateway sends back response to User via Browser with message, port and uuid
+1. Service Gateway sends back response to User via Browser with message filter, port and uuid.
+New headers are added

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.